Below, you'll find answers to frequently asked questions about Online Payments in SimplePractice:

 What happens on a client's Billing page after a dispute is lost?

 When a dispute is initiated by a client, the disputed amount plus a $15 dispute fee is automatically withdrawn from your Online Payments account.
-In the client’s account, the disputed amount this will reflect as an Adjustment.
+In the client’s profile, the disputed amount will show as an Adjustment.

-For example, if your client disputed a $100 charge, it would reflect in the client’s file as a $100 Adjustment.
-The client balance would then increase by $100 to reflect that this amount is no longer paid.
+For example, if your client disputed a $200 charge, it would show in the client’s file as a $200 Adjustment.
+The client balance would then increase by $200 to reflect that this amount is no longer paid.

-However, if you navigate to Billing > Card Transactions, you will see that same adjustment listed for $115 instead of $100.
-This is done to ensure that only the portion owed by the client is added back to their balance, and not the $15 fee.
+However, if you navigate to Billing > Card transactions, you’ll see that this same adjustment totals $215 instead of $200.
+This difference ensures that only the portion owed by the client is added back to their balance, and not the $15 fee.

-In the event that the dispute is decided in the client’s favor, this adjustment and balance will remain on the client’s account.
+If the dispute is decided in the client’s favor, the adjustment and balance will remain on the client’s account.
 If you’d still like to obtain these funds from the client, we recommend contacting your client to discuss payment options.
 If you’d like to accept the result of the dispute and write off the fees, you can do so by making an appointment level billing change.

 For more information on how to handle disputes, see Credit card processing: Steps to take when a client disputes a charge.